Rick-VA/Rick-VA/README.md

 -->

+<b>About me</b>

-📚 Student Software Developer at Landstede MBO
+- 📚 Student Software Developer at Landstede MBO
-💼 Working for <a href="https://github.com/ScreendoekOpMaat-nl">Screendoekopmaat /a>
+- 💼 Working for <a href="https://github.com/ScreendoekOpMaat-nl">Screendoekopmaat /a>

 <h1>Stats</h1>